(Tia begins the

 Omal: that one up there is very loud.

-We did have one at the top of the stairs.
+did have one at the top of the stairs.

 Russ: he left.

 Russ: he took off.
 Okay I have one

 Russ: all right?
 You mentioned that

 the mind and the Internet are one in the same.